zurafuse/udacity_optimization_project/README.md

 * In the updatePositions function, I moved the body.scrollTop calculation outside of the for loop.
 * In main.js, I removed the code's functionality to check for the pizza size of each randomPizzaContainer in the for loop and simply replaced it with code that checks for 3 sizes.
 I moved the scope of the sizes outside of the for loop, since all pizzas on the screen will be the same size anyway.
 I don't even need to know what the previous width was.
 I do not need an offset.
 * I removed the determineDx function because I felt like it was not needed.
+* In the changePizzaSizes function, I moved the randomPizzaContainer DOM call to a variable outside the for loop and referenced that variable.
+* In line 463, I moved the pizzasDiv variable outside the for loop.
+No need to define it multiple times.